Entanglement Revivals and Scrambling for Evaporating Black Holes: Entanglement revivals in the RST model

-recalling that $\beta=2\pi$ and $S_{BH}=\frac{NM}{6}$.
+where in the second equality we used the relation between mass and scrambling time in the RST model stated in eq. \eqref{scrambling, RST}.
 Interestingly, in contrast to \eqref{SpikeShift} and \eqref{lcritjt} for the AdS$_2$ case in JT-gravity, the location of the dip and critical length both do not display ${\cal O}(t_{\rm scr})$ corrections.

-Below, we plot the results, from solving the QES equations numerically, for the mutual information $I(A_L, A_R)$ of the left and right radiation intervals by keeping $L_{AB}$ fixed and varying the black hole mass $M$, and vice versa.
+Below, we plot the results for the mutual information $I(A_L, A_R)$ of the left and right radiation intervals by keeping $L_{AB}$ fixed and varying the black hole mass $M$, and vice versa.
 As expected from our analytical result \eqref{critical-length-eternalRST}, entanglement memory progressively disappears upon either increasing the scrambling time or shrinking the interval length.
 The absence of $\mathcal{O}(t_{\text{scr}})$ corrections to the $t_{\rm min}$ makes the mutual information peak appear symmetric about the mid-point unlike the situation in JT gravity.
 Moreover, the endpoints are found to be

 again without $\mathcal{O}(t_{\text{scr}})$ corrections.